October 21, 2020

 - Monitor and support your call center – ACDs collect all kinds of real-time and historical data about what is going on in the call center, including call volume on a given day or time, average call lengths, agent performance, customer satisfaction, and so much more.
 Live dashboards that give you up-to-the-second views of what is happening and in-depth reporting are vital to providing you with the business data you need to make informed decisions that can help your company succeed.

 - Maximize efficiency and reduce costs – When calls are sent to the right agents the first time and aren’t bouncing from desk to desk in search of a place to land, your agents can handle more calls more quickly.
 Your team can improve productivity and even take on new programs, while using fewer resources.
 This helps you save overhead costs and reduce operating expenses.

-11 Questions to Ask When Evaluating an ACD
+11 Questions to Ask When Evaluating an Automated Call Distributor

-When looking at the many different Automatic Call Distributor solutions, there are some key questions to ask to determine what the right-fit is for your organization.
+When looking at the many different Automatic Call Distributor solutions, there are some key questions to ask to determine what ACD switch and IVR systems offer the right-fit for your organization.

 As discussed earlier, call centers have a number of choices for how to direct calls.
 Your programs might need a mix of different methods for different campaigns.
 When customers are on hold, can you offer a range of messaging, tailored to their specific needs, to keep them interested and on the line?
 Can you give priority routing based on account information, such as sending VIPs to a special group or to the front of the line?
 Can you re-route or overflow calls quickly when queues get backed up, or for emergencies?
 Choose an ACD that gives you the flexibility and ease of use to customize your call management, from the method, messaging, and routing rules used, to meet your keep up with daily demands.